rydmike/flex_seed_scheme/README.md

 With the app we can compare results from `SeedColorScheme.fromSeeds`, to using the single seed color based `ColorScheme.fromSeed` seed generated default Material-3 `ColorScheme` available in Flutter.

-Both can use use a single key color as their primary seed color, but `ColorScheme.fromSeed` can only use it as its single seed color, we cannot use hues from our secondary and tertiary key colors for the seed produced tonal palettes, nor change how and its tones are mapped to the generated `ColorScheme`.
+Both can use a single key color as their primary seed color, but `ColorScheme.fromSeed` can only use it as its single seed color, we cannot use hues from our secondary and tertiary key colors for the seed produced tonal palettes, nor change how and its tones are mapped to the generated `ColorScheme`.

 With `ColorScheme.fromSeed` we can also not customize the colorfulness (chromacity) of its seed generated secondary and tertiary colors, other than using the predefined `DynamicSchemeVariant`s.
 With `SeedColorScheme.fromSeeds` we can use both `DynamicSchemeVariant` and `FlexTones` configurations.
 The tonal palette tones to `ColorScheme` color mappings can be modified with `SeedColorScheme.fromSeeds` and its different mappings in each `FlexTones` seeding strategy.
 You can create custom `FlexTones` configurations to create your own tonal palettes and mapping of its tones to `ColorScheme` colors.